-The University has governing bodies for all groups of major constituents - students (both graduate and undergraduate students), faculty, staff and represented unions.
-As also mentioned above, there is the Resident Student Association representing the students in the residence halls, as well as many other committees and task forces to represent all people on campus.
+The University has governing bodies for all groups of major constituents - students, both graduate and undergraduate students, faculty, staff and represented unions.
+As also mentioned above, there is the Resident Student Association representing the students in the residence halls, as well as many other committees and task forces to represent all people on campus. {organization chart, BOT bylaws, PBS documentation} [[Standard 7.1, 7.4]]

-The University Senate is an official University body for shared governance.
+The University Senate is an official University body for shared governance {senate bylaws}.
 It considers and makes recommendations concerning educational policies and other matters of University-wide concern.
-The Senate fosters discussion and maintains adequate communication channels among students, staff, faculty, administrative officers, and the Board of Trustees for consultation on all matters affecting the welfare of the University.
+The Senate shall foster discussion and maintain adequate communication channels among students, staff, faculty, administrative officers, and the Board of Trustees for discussion and consultation on all matters affecting the welfare of the University.
 At least one general meeting of the Senate is held during the academic year to discuss matters of central concern to the University community and the work of the Senate bodies.
 No other University forum exists for implementing similar goals.
 Senate recommendations are usually expressed through two deliberative bodies, the Faculty Assembly and the Senate Council.

-Faculty Assembly is a forum of elected

-representatives from across the University's schools, divisions and campuses, and also includes chairs of the Senate's Standing Committees.
+Faculty Assembly is a forum of elected representatives from across the University's several schools, divisions and campuses, and also includes Chairs of the Senate's Standing Committees.
 Discussion of any matters of faculty concern can lead to expression of a faculty position.
-Faculty Assembly is the principal avenue for broad faculty participation in University shared governance.
+Faculty Assembly is the principal avenue for broad faculty participation in University governance.